Governmental Support

 Financing is the most visible layer.
 Grants, subsidies, and soft loans can bridge the early-stage gap when private capital avoids uncertainty.
 Public funding is often delivered through three models: state-dominated institutions, state-owned or co-owned investment entities, or delegated bodies managing public resources[2].
 When this works, it reduces the “valley of death” problem by keeping startups alive long enough to prove traction.

 Regulation is the layer that decides speed or stagnation.
 Streamlined licensing, clear taxation, online registration systems, and predictable enforcement allow founders to spend time on customers instead of bureaucracy.
-Strong states behave less like controllers and more like rule-setters who keep the environment fair and predictable[3].
-This includes practical clarity around IP procedures, bankruptcy, and cross-border trade.

 Infrastructure and knowledge systems make support usable.
 Broadband, logistics, technology parks, innovation hubs, and co-working infrastructure create spaces where entrepreneurs and researchers can actually meet and build[4].
 Education policy matters here, too.